Forecasting Algorithms for Causal Inference with Panel Data: Comparison of SyNBEATS to Popular Estimators

 In this section, we compare the performance of SyNBEATS to two popular methods for causal inference in panel settings: synthetic controls and two-way fixed effects estimation.
-We compare these methods in various data settings.
+We analyze these methods in three data settings.